 Whether to show the Y axis by value or split by dimensions.

 The number of buckets to display on each axis.

-The Visual settings section also displays visualization options per metric selected for the query.
+The Settings section also displays visualization options per metric selected for the query.

 Rename a metric

 You can change the name of a metric as it is displayed on the chart and in the chart legend.
 The query definition retains the metric's original name.

 - In the Settings section, select for the metric you want to rename.